-Our parents or parent wish to stay in their own home, preferably as long as possible.
+Our parents wish to stay in their own home, preferably as long as possible.
 When we feel it’s no longer in their best interests, how do we convince them it is for their health and wellbeing?

 Most seniors thrive living in aged care facilities.
 No longer being responsible to maintain a home, meals fully prepared, making an abundance of new friends and countless activities to enjoy.